-Recommended Standards and Publications are adopted by the NRSC in accordance with the American National Standards Institute (ANSI) patent policy.
-By such action, the NRSC does not assume any liability to any patent owner, nor does it assume any obligation whatever to parties adopting the Recommended Standard or Publication.
-Parties considering adoption of the Recommended Standard or Publication may wish to investigate the existence of relevant patents and patent applications.
+Standards, Bulletins and other technical publications are adopted by the NRSC in accordance with the NRSC patent policy.
+By such action, CEA and NAB do not assume any liability to any patent owner, nor do they assume any obligation whatever to parties adopting the Standard, Bulletin or other technical publication.